 The Portugal Golden Visa grants the opportunity for non-Eu citizens to get a Portuguese passport after at least five years of residency and by investing in the country.
 You can get the Portugal Golden Visa through different available options, such as investments in real estate, investment funds, investment in a business and job creation, or transfer of capital to the country, plus through other means.

 Not only will you have the right to live and work in any European country when you have the Portugal Golden Visa but also your family members will be able to reap the benefits alongside you.
 The Portugal Golden Visa gives you the right as a resident and taxpayer to get a resident permit for your family members as well.
 This family reunification includes spouse, legitimate children, children born outside marriage (despite their age), and parents of the main applicant and/or spouse.
-Each member will have his/her separate documents that confirm their residency in the country which will allow them to move freely inside or outside Portugal, which will expand the travel opportunities for all the family members The Portugal Golden Visa provides an excellent opportunity to expand your families’ freedoms and opportunities.
+Each member will have his/her separate documents that confirm their residency in the country, which will allow them to move freely inside or outside Portugal, which will expand the travel opportunities for all the family members The Portugal Golden Visa provides an excellent opportunity to expand your families’ freedoms and opportunities.
 Interested to find out more about the Portugal Golden Visa Program?

-Here is our Portugal Golden Visa: A Complete Step-by-Step Guide 2022.
+Here is our Portugal Golden Visa: A Complete Step-by-Step Guide 2023.

-Portugal Passport Visa-Free Countries list 2022
+Portugal Passport Visa-Free Countries List 2023

-As previously mentioned, the Portuguese passport grants visa-free travel to 186 countries around the world, including the UK.
+As previously mentioned, the Portuguese passport grants visa-free travel to 174 countries around the world, including the UK.
 It is also worth mentioning that the list of visa-free countries is calculated to reflect the number of countries Portugal passport holders can enter without a visa, through a visa on arrival, and through the eTA.

 In the coming table, you will find up-to-date information on tt the visa-free countries that are accessible to Portugal passport holders.
 In addition, you will also find the accessible countries with visa-on-arrival or an eTA and even the countries that require a visa before arriving (online or physical).